Koszul self duality of manifolds: Weiss cosheaves in the category

 If $W$ denotes the subcategories of isotopy equivalences in any of these quasicategories, then the above composite factors through the localization $\mathcal{N}(\mathrm{Disk}(M))[W^{-1}]$ \cite[Definition 1.3.4.1]{lurieHA} since the continuity of $F$ ensures that isotopy equivalences are inverted.
 We have the following commutative diagram where all maps are induced by inclusion or forgetting:

-The category $\mathscr{D}\mathrm{isk}^{*,\mathrm{full}}_n$ is defined as the closure of $\mathscr{D}\mathrm{isk}^*_n$ under equivalence, or in other words, the subcategory of framed manifolds diffeomorphic to a disjoint union of disks.
+The category $\mathscr{D}\mathrm{isk}^{*,\mathrm{lluf}}_n$, ``lluf'' being the reverse of ``full'', is defined as the closure of $\mathscr{D}\mathrm{isk}^*_n$ under equivalence, or in other words, the subcategory of framed manifolds diffeomorphic to a disjoint union of disks.
 Since the path following the bottom row depends only on $\tilde{\mathcal{N}}(F)$, it suffices to demonstrate the equivalence claimed in the diagram.
 This is \cite[Proposition 2.19]{ayala_francis_2015}.

 \end{proof}